The 6 Holiday Habits You Should Practice All Year Round

 The holiday season is often viewed as a threat to our healthy routines, but our behaviors actually often take a positive turn during this time.
 More evidence now highlights that when it comes to optimizing health, how we eat is just as important as what we eat.

-Sun Basket dietitian Lindsay Kane shares six healthy holiday habits we can embrace every day.
+Sun Basket's Director of Nutrition, Lindsay Kane shares six healthy holiday habits we can embrace every day.

 Cook your meals.

 The holidays are able to get us into the kitchen and cooking in a way that we rarely do the rest of the year, yet preparing your own meals is one of the best strategies for optimizing health.
 People who cook for themselves eat more nutrient-rich foods and less salt, sugar, processed oils, and preservatives than those who rely on food prepared outside the home.

 Make it stick: Start by cooking at least one more meal per week than you typically do.
 Repeat until it becomes your new normal, then add another day to the mix.
 Pro tip: Upgrade your Sun Basket subscription to four meals per week, using extras for lunch.

 You know how much you look forward to that refrigerator full of turkey, gravy, and cranberry sauce to make into sandwiches once the holiday is over.
 Imagine always having healthy food on hand for an easy lunch or dinner.
 If you adopt the holiday habit of cooking with leftovers in mind, you can live your own version of the weekend-after-the-holiday all year round.

 Make it stick: Spend a few hours on the weekend batch cooking some of your favorite recipes to eat later in the week.
 Pro tip: Double up on your favorite Sun Basket meals so you have extra servings on hand when you need them.